Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 [Second Skill](https://fategrandorder.fandom.com/wiki/Kukulkan#Second_Skill) is a targetable skill that has option to use critical stars for more effects.

-Use `Option 1` if you don't plan to use critical stars.
+Use `Option 1` if you don't want to use critical stars.

 ![Kukulkan use option 1](https://github.com/user-attachments/assets/b3426718-f633-48b9-b065-7b80d69c2e2c)

-Use `Option 2` if you plan to use critical stars.
+Use `Option 2` if you want to use critical stars.

 ![Kukulkan use option 2](https://github.com/user-attachments/assets/093b07a3-dc69-4afd-9b09-64ccf7ac2e76)